-Honda Canada CEO Chenkin to retire in April
+Honda Canada CEO Jerry Chenkin to retire in April

 In addition, the company invested more than $1.3-billion at its vehicle assembly and engine manufacturing operations in Alliston, Ont.

-Mr. Gardiner said he looks forward to continuing the work started by Mr. Chenkin.
+Mr. Gardner said he looks forward to continuing the work started by Mr. Chenkin.

-“We have always held true to our core philosophy–to be a company that Canadians want to exist–and my goal is to ensure we remain on that path,” Mr. Gardner said in a statement.
+“We have always held true to our core philosophy – to be a company that Canadians want to exist – and my goal is to ensure we remain on that path,” Mr. Gardner said in a statement.

 Mr. Gardner joined Honda Canada in 1989.Report Typo/Error